RPbasile/pomodoro-timer/README.md

-# pomodoro-timer
+# Pomodoro Timer
-This is a repository for a simple Pomodoro timer
+This is a repository for a simple timer employing Pomodoro technique with a five minute break